 What is Scoliosis?

-Scoliosis is a condition where patients present with a is a sideways curvature of the or backbone or spinal column..
+Scoliosis is a condition where patients present with a sideways curvature of the or backbone or spinal column..
 These curves can be C-shaped, or more commonly, are S-shaped or C-shaped.
-Most patient develop idiopathic scoliosis which means there is no known cause of this diagnosis.
+Most patient develop idiopathic scoliosis, which means there is no known cause of this diagnosis.